-Birth injuries are severe injuries to an infant that occur during pregnancy and/or childbirth, often leaving the otherwise healthy child with a permanent disability.
-Birth injury cases differ from birth defects in that birth defects predispose an infant to having a disability, but are not the result of malpractice.
+Birth injuries are severe injuries to an infant during pregnancy and/or childbirth, often leaving the otherwise healthy child with a permanent disability.
+Birth injury cases differ from congenital disabilities in that congenital disabilities predispose an infant to have a disability but are not the result of malpractice.

 Birth injury cases claim that the injury sustained by the infant was a direct result of the doctor’s negligent act or omission.